-Two Chinese nationals have gone on trial for their alleged roles in a deadly bombing at a Bangkok shrine one year ago, but more than a dozen suspects allegedly involved in the incident remain at large.
+Two Chinese nationals are going on trial for their alleged roles in a deadly bombing at a Bangkok shrine one year ago, but more than a dozen suspects allegedly involved in the incident remain at large.

-The trial, which started on Tuesday at a military court in Bangkok, has been adjourned to September 15 and is expected to last more than a year.
+The trial, which has started on Tuesday, is being held at a military court in Bangkok and is expected to last more than a year.

-The August 2015 bombing - the worst assault of its kind in Thailand's recent history - killed 20 people and wounded more than 100 others.
-The motive of the attack remains unclear.
+The August 2015 bombing- the worst assault of its kind in Thailand's recent history - killed 20 people and wounded more than 100 others.

 READ MORE: Analysis - Thailand shields tourist trade after wave of bombings

 The Hindu shrine is popular among ethnic Chinese visitors, who made up a majority of the dead with five from Malaysia, five from China and two from Hong Kong.

 Members of China's Muslim minority Uighur population, Yusufu Mieraili and Bilal Mohammed have been charged with involvement.